TakaraResearch/Pytorch-1D-Wasserstein-Statistical-Loss/README.md

 This repository is created to provide a **Pytorch** loss solution of statistical (wasserstein) distance for a pair of 1D weight distributions.

 #### How To:
 All core functions of this repository are created in **pytorch_stats_loss.py**.
-To introduce the related Pytorch Losses, just add this file into your project.
+To introduce the related Pytorch Losses, just add this file into your project.//
 A group of dependent examples of related functionalities could be found in **stats_loss_testing_file.py** **Pytorch_Statistical_Losses_Combined.py** makes a combination of the loss functions and their examples, and provides a "one click and run" program for the convinence of interested users